dorkitude/decision-model-testing/README.md

----
-title: Decision Model Revolution
-type: public-release-documentation
----

-# Decision Model Revolution
+# Decision Model Testing

-Experiments testing specialized decision models against LLM and retrieval baselines.
+General-purpose decision models are a game changer, like a fuzzy switch and a fuzzy scoring system that can be driven by natural language prompts.

+This repo contains exports of my experiments with general-purpose decision models (i.e. TypeSafe Jev).
+Mostly I'm comparing them to the performance and cost of LLMs, NLP models, and specialized decision models (rerankers, etc.).

+I'm not packing all the data into this public repo due to licensing questions, but my goal is to make reproduction straightforward.
+The datasets are all freely available and I've included links to them where possible.

 Each experiment is a self-contained subfolder of `experiments/`:

-- [Jev vs. LLM judges](experiments/jev-vs-LLM-for-evals/README.md): benchmark-label agreement, failures, resources, and selective routing.
+- [Jev vs. LLM judges for evals](experiments/jev-vs-LLM-for-evals/README.md):  a sort of eval-of-evals, weighing Jev against a variety of open models for typical eval usecases.
 - [Kimi RAG filtering](experiments/jev-search-result-narrower/README.md): can Jev reduce answering costs?
 - [Claude RAG filtering](experiments/jev-search-result-narrower-claude-RAG/README.md): probability and categorical filtering before Claude.
 - [Jev vs. rerankers](experiments/jev-vs-rerankers/README.md): passage ordering against human relevance judgments.